 I suspect that some friends and family members who aren’t vegan, think of me as being like a strict vegetarian who has become so because they ‘love animals’.
 I live with cats, and I am single so I suppose that adds to the impression.
 I suspect too, that because they think that I’ve ‘gone soft’ over animals and adopted what they view as a crazy diet, they avoid asking me anything about veganism.
 Do they find me a bit embarrassing?
 Maybe they know how passionate I am about the subject and they don’t want to ‘set me off’.
 Perhaps it’s a bit like after something really awful has happened – a death or a disaster – and we sometimes find talking about it difficult, we avoid mentioning it so as not to make the sadness fresh again, often serving to make the subject more obvious by the gap it leaves in the conversation when it would be so natural to talk about it.

 And I admit that talking about veganism does frequently ‘set me off’, and I can’t deny I do often mention it in conversation because I so much want people to understand how important it is to me.
 Is it misplaced politeness that they don’t respond?
-Yet when someone is showing me photos and telling me about the milk and eggs and flesh they consumed for tea, or is describing the new leather boots or the wool jacket that they’ve just bought, they clearly don’t realise that they are telling me exactly how little they know about either me or veganism.
+Yet when someone is showing me photos and telling me about the breast milk and eggs and flesh they consumed for tea, or is describing the new leather boots or the wool jacket that they’ve just bought, they clearly don’t realise that they are telling me exactly how little they know about either me or veganism.
 Alternatively they might be telling me they don’t give a damn about me and don’t care if they’re causing me distress – but I honestly don’t think it’s that.
 Or I hope not anyway.